|Betsy Baffle Questions|

 Stereo Times review

 power for reasonable listening levels.
-The main listening room at my storefront is
+The main listening room at the

-sound compressed with the Betsy Baffles in this room ..... while listening to a wide
+with the Betsy Baffles in this room ..... while listening to a wide variety

 Amplifiers with more power can certainly be used, but are not needed.